CHughes13/late-night-cafe/README.md

 ***

-## Initial Planning Stage - Database
+## Initial Planning Stage - Databases

 Using Miro, I created an entity relationship diagram with the following question in mind: "What information do I need when someone makes a reservation?"